d3b4g/leonids/_posts/sizzle.md

 ![source-01](/img/Screenshot_2020-06-22.png){: .align-left}

+#### Notes:
++ There is a user called sizzler,krbtgt and milky.
+This information maybe helpful in our attack.

 #### System Enumeration:
 Try to upload and run bloodhound to the syste, but it was blocked by powershell constrained deligation, on top of that AppLocker is in place and its blocking everything i throw it.
+Directly importing powershell script into memory didn't work either.

 ![source-01](/img/Screenshot2020-06-2211.png){: .align-left}